Unitary authorities of England

-The district that is governed by a unitary authority is commonly referred to as a unitary authority area or unitary area.
-The terms unitary district and, for those which are coterminous with a county, unitary county are also sometimes used.
+The districts which are under the jurisdiction of a unitary authority are also referred to as "unitary authority areas" or "unitary areas".
+The terms "unitary district" and, for those which are coterminous with a former two-tier county council area, "unitary county" are also sometimes used.
 The term unitary authority is also sometimes used to refer to the area governed, such as in the ISO 3166-2:GB standard defining a taxonomy for subdivisions of the UK, and in colloquial usage.